Murano Glass Museum - Fondamenta Marco Giustinian, 8 - Murano Venice

 The Museum of Glass of Venice is located on the island of Murano, in the Palazzo dei Vescovi di Torcello.

-The Museum is part of the Civic Museums circuit (which can be visited with a 6-month cumulative ticket) in Venice and organizes numerous art exhibitions throughout the whole calendar year.
+The Museum is part of the Civic Museums circuit in Venice and organizes numerous art exhibitions throughout the whole calendar year.

 The exhibition route runs on two floors - one of which is a mezzanine - arranged in chronological order: from the earliest evidence of glassmaking in the area from the Roman period (I-III century AD) until the twentieth century, a century full of glass masters known in the whole world for their contemporary art.